 The VM is left powered off on site A.

 The migration procedure is intended to run as a transaction.
-Therefore, if any error occurs during any of the aforementioned steps, a rollback process is initiated in order to clean the allocated resources (VMs, files, etc.)
+Therefore, if any error occurs during any of the aforementioned steps, a rollback process is initiated in order to clean the allocated resources (VMs, files, etc.).
+Notice that the migration can be asynchronously handled by the OCCI Server of site B by providing the OCCI client with an identifier to track the status of the migration.

 Discussion on the Migration Process